graph LR;

 - Mark the time off as

-- You have to let Julia know once you’re back at work.
+- You have to let Peter and Julia know once you’re back at work.

-- Send Julia an email on the first day you’re working after sickness (even if home-office).
+- Send us an email on the first day you’re working after sickness (even if home-office).

-- Julia will inform HR that you are back in office.
+- Peter or Julia will inform HR that you are back in office.

 If you are absent for 3 or more days, and do not have a doctor’s note, your insurance won’t pay you.
 If you do not report the exact start and end of your absence, TU Berlin won’t know which days to pay you.
 Repeated failure to report sick leave may result in disciplinary action.